l-white/fuel-economy-data-analysis/README.md

 # Fuel Economy Data Analysis

 This project analyzes and compares vehicle fuel efficiency between 2008 and 2018 using Python and Jupyter notebooks.
-The analysis focuses on determining improvements in fuel economy over the decade.
+The analysis focuses on determining improvements in fuel economy over the course of the decade.

 ## Tools and Libraries:
 - **Python:** Core programming language for data processing.